It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 The database is perhaps the most critical element of your site.
 It stores all your content: pages, articles, comments, settings for your theme and plugins, etc.

-In short, if you haven't already done so, remember to save your database regularly.
+In short, if you haven't already done so, remember to back up your database regularly thanks to a dedicated plugin.

 If it is vital for your WordPress, the database will tend to slow down your site over time.
 To put it simply, the more information you store, the more effort it takes to function properly.

-To maintain a successful website, you have to optimize the database.
+To maintain a powerful website, you have to optimize the database.

 WP Rocket allows you to do this by acting on:

-- Content cleanup: you will be able to delete revisions and drafts in your database.
+- Post cleanup: you will be able to delete revisions and drafts in your database.
 I advise you to activate these options.
-Revisions keep copies of each draft of your articles.
+Revisions keep copies of each draft of your posts.
 The system is handy for finding an old version of your content.
 But it clogs your database using many lines.

 - Comments cleanup: same as for content.
-Check the Spam Comments boxes and Trashed Comments to remove them.
+Check the Spam Comments and Trashed Comments boxes to delete them.

 - Transients cleanup: a transient temporarily caches information, and this goes directly in the database.
 You can check the Expired Transients and All Transients boxes to optimize your database’s weight.